juju/juju/doc/high_availability.md

 group that we want to be and continually tries to set that peer group in mongo until it succeeds.

-**NOTE:** There is one current situation that doesn't work currently which is that if you've only got one state server, you can't switch to another one
+**NOTE:** There is one situation which currently doesn't work which is that if you've only got one state server, you can't switch to another one.

-### The singleton Workers
+### The Singleton Workers

 The following workers require only a single instance to be running at any one moment: